 3.4 Select Internal - if Google Ads is located inside your google cloud organization.
 External - if it’s outside the Google Cloud organization.

 3.5 Enable Google Ads API using this link.

 3.6 Click Add or Remove Scopes -> Select Ads API.
 If you do not see Google Ads API, then make sure you’ve enabled Google Ads API.
 Add a Test user if needed.
 Click Save.

 3.7 Once you are done with OAuth Consent Screen, go back to Credentials -> Click Create Credentials -> OAuth Client ID -> Select Web Application.

-3.8 Add Authorized redirect URIs https://app.stape.io/integration/google/callback (if you use stape) -> Click Create.
+3.8 Add Authorized redirect URIs https://app.stape.io/integration/google/callback if you use Stape global and https://app.eu.stape.io/integration/google/callback if you use Stape EU -> Click Create.

-3.11 Select the Google Account -> On the second step, add Client ID, Client Secret, and Auth Code will be generated for you -> Click Generate Refresh Token -> Copy Refresh Token.
+3.12 Select the Google Account.
+Please make sure to use the Google account that has access to the Google Ads account you want to set up the Google Ads Offline conversion tag for -> On the second step, add Client ID, Client Secret, and Auth Code will be generated for you -> Click Generate Refresh Token -> Copy Refresh Token.